anshulkhandekar/CRASHCourse/components/README.md

-# AggieFlowMap Component
+# Reveille's RadarMap Component

 ## Description

-The `AggieFlowMap` component is a dual-layer React Leaflet visualization that displays campus traffic patterns with real-time filtering capabilities.
+The `Reveille's RadarMap` component is a dual-layer React Leaflet visualization that displays campus traffic patterns with real-time filtering capabilities.

 ## Features